-The Human BAFF Instant ELISA Kit is an enzyme-linked immunosorbent assay for the quantitative detection of human BAFF in cell culture supernatants, human serum, plasma, or other body fluids.
+The Human sCD40L Instant ELISA Kit is an enzyme-linked immunosorbent assay for the quantitative detection of soluble human CD40 ligand levels in cell culture supernatants, human serum and plasma.
+The Human sCD40L Instant ELISA Kit (Cat.
+No. BMS239INST) is not suitable for the detection of very low